 He claims that those types of vitals are obviously abnormal to those in the medical community and should have been addressed.
 He pursued a medical malpractice lawsuit against the surgeon who operated on his wife, who ultimately settled for $250,000, although he never admitted that he did anything wrong.
 However, this was not the surgeon’s first payout for a malpractice claim — it was his eleventh.
 Sadly, doctors who have faced multiple medical malpractice claims continue to practice, putting Texas patients at risk for avoidable injury.
-Victims may pursue similar action as the doctor who lost his wife, and retain the legal right to seek compensation through the successful litigation of a medical malpractice lawsuit.
+Victims may pursue through our medical negligence attorneys in Houston Texas similar action as the doctor who lost his wife, and retain the legal right to seek compensation through the successful litigation of a medical malpractice lawsuit.

 Source: CBS News, “Despite multiple malpractice payouts, doctors often keep practicing”, Ben Eisler and Mark Strassmann, Sept.
 12, 2014

 SPEAK WITH AN EXPERT

 HAVE QUESTIONS?
 NOT SURE IF YOU HAVE A CASE?
 WE'RE HERE TO HELP.

 Don’t Wait!
 Contact Us Today to Get the Help You Deserve From One of the Best Medical Malpractice Law Firms in Texas.